olegknyazev/GameTablesDocs/main_concepts.md

 ## Editor Mode Import

 Game Tables works in editor mode.
 It's not included in your game build and it does not load any data at play time.
 Instead, it applies spreadsheet data to [Prefabs](https://docs.unity3d.com/Manual/Prefabs.html) and [ScriptableObjects](https://docs.unity3d.com/Manual/class-ScriptableObject.html) while you're working in Editor.
-All the assets go into your game build with properties already updated.
+All the assets go into your game build with properties already updated from spreadsheet.

 | If you're looking for a tool that updates game data in a released build, consider using [Asset Bundles](https://docs.unity3d.com/Documentation/Manual/AssetBundlesIntro.html). |